AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics-data.md

 Google Analytics integrations in MBI utilize the Google Analytics [Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3/), and support the following metrics and dimensions.

-{:.bs-callout-info}
+>[!NOTE]
+>
-To avoid unexpected or nonsensical results, confirm that any dimensions you use are compatible with the metric(s) you use in the Report Builder.
+>To avoid unexpected or nonsensical results, confirm that any dimensions you use are compatible with the metric(s) you use in the Report Builder.
 You can check [here](https://developers.google.com/analytics/devguides/reporting/core/dimsmets).

 ## Supported Metrics